bitplane/example-python-project/README.md

 commits are up to a certain standard.
 The provided config file runs the code formatters, linters and a few other checks.
-Read `.pre-commit-config.yaml` and see what's going on in there. `pre-commit` is very slow and very annoying, but it forces code quality on us which mostly makes up for the inconvenience of it blocking your commits.
+Read `.pre-commit-config.yaml` and see what's going on in there. `pre-commit` is very slow and very annoying, but it forces code quality which mostly makes up for the inconvenience of blocking my commits.

 You can use `git commit -n` to skip the pre-commit tests.
+And then `pre-commit run --all-files` later, when you feel up to the punishment.

 ### IDE